-Student Learning:

-- An academic program that fosters critical thinking, problem-solving, clinical reasoning, and self-directed learning skills. - A didactic curriculum that is based on an active learning and team-based pedagogy. - An experiential program that progressively develops student skills, attitudes, values, judgment, professional behavior, and expertise in patientcentered care.

-Research and Scholarship:

-- 1. A research infrastructure that promotes collaboration, innovation, and discovery. - A faculty engaged in discipline-related research and other scholarly activities. - A faculty development program that nurtures and supports a learning-centered curriculum and the scholarship of teaching.

-Service:

-- Faculty engaged in professional and community activities. - A continuing education program responsive to the needs of alumni, pharmacy practitioners, and other healthcare professionals. - 3.
-An operation system that supports teaching, learning, research, scholarship, and professional development.
+- To foster critical thinking, problem-solving, clinical reasoning, and self-directed learning.
+To provide an integrated interprofessional experience - To develop student skills, attitudes, values, judgment, professional behavior, and expertise in patient-centered care through experiential experiences. - To prepare graduates to lead, collaborate, and educate others with integrity, professionalism, and compassion. - To offer students participation in professional organizations and community projects to learn the skills required for professional advocacy - To support faculty in discipline-related research and other scholarly activities. - To provide a faculty development program that nurtures and supports a learning-centered curriculum and the scholarship of teaching - To foster faculty engagement in professional and community activities - To develop a continuing education program responsive to the needs of alumni, pharmacy practitioners and other health care professionals. - To support a research program that promotes collaboration, innovation, and discovery